HoolaBoola/ot-harjoitustyo/documentation/requirement_analysis.md

 * Play playlists
     * "Next" and "Previous" buttons to switch between songs
 * A `jar` package can be created with `mvn package`
+    * Before creating the jar, the desired path for the database file can be chosen in `config.properties` in the resources folder

 ## Database